Open in Colab Open On GitHub

 plt.show()

-Define a jitted inference function, pred_step, to generate predictions on the test set using the learned model parameters.
+Create a jit-compiled model inference function (with nnx.jit) - pred_step - to generate predictions on the test set using the learned model parameters.
 This will enable you to visualize test images alongside their predicted labels for a qualitative assessment of model performance.

 @nnx.jit